adeshpande3/Facebook-Messenger-Bot/README.md

     ```bash
     python createDataset.py
     ```
     You'll then be prompted to enter your name (so that the script knows who to look for), and which social media sites you have data for.
 This script will create a file named **conversationDictionary.npy** which is a Numpy object that contains pairs in the form of (FRIENDS_MESSAGE, YOUR RESPONSE).
-A file named **ConversationData.txt** will also be created.
+A file named **conversationData.txt** will also be created.
 This is simply a large text file the dictionary data in a unified form.

-5. Now that we have those 2 files, we can start creating our word vectors through a Word2Vec model.
+5. Now that we have those 2 files, we can start creating our word vectors through a Word2Vec model. **(This step is optional since we won't be using the saved matrices.
+The Tensorflow function we see later on handles the embedding part)**
     ```bash
     python Word2Vec.py
     ```
     This will create 4 different files. **Word2VecXTrain.npy** and **Word2VecYTrain.npy** are the training matrices that Word2Vec will use.
 We save these in our folder, in case we need to train our Word2Vec model again with different hyperparameters.
 We also save **wordList.txt**, which simply contains all of the unique words in our corpus.
 The last file saved is **embeddingMatrix.npy**  which is a Numpy matrix that contains all of the generatedword vectors.

-6. Now, we can use the embedding matrix to help us train our Seq2Seq model.
+6. Now, we can use create and train our Seq2Seq model.
     ```bash
     python Seq2Seq.py
     ```
-    This will create 2 different files. **Seq2SeqXTrain.npy** and **Seq2SeqYTrain.npy** are the training matrices that Seq2Seq will use.
+    This will create 3 or more different files. **Seq2SeqXTrain.npy** and **Seq2SeqYTrain.npy** are the training matrices that Seq2Seq will use.
 Again, we save these just in case we want to make changes to our model architecture, and we don't want to recompute our training set.
-The last file will be a .ckpt file which holds our saved Seq2Seq model.
-This will be used once we've created our chatbot.
+The last file(s) will be .ckpt files which holds our saved Seq2Seq model.
+Models will be saved at different time periods in the training loop.
+These will be used and deployed once we've created our chatbot.

 7. Now that we have a saved model, let's now create our Facebook chatbot.
 To do so, I'd recommend following this [tutorial](https://github.com/jw84/messenger-bot-tutorial).
 You don't need to read anything beneath the "Customize what the bot says" section.
 Our Seq2Seq model will handle that part. **IMPORTANT - The tutorial will tell you to create a new folder where the Node project will lie.
 Keep in mind this folder will be different from our folder (We'll be moving files later).** The tutorial itself should be sufficient, but here's a summary of the steps.